Mālama Awāwa O Kula

 Learn more about the Kula Fire Restoration Project, which is guided by a group of subject matter experts, below.
 You can also explore our commitment to and work to reduce invasive species (fire fuels) here.

 • Stewardship is a marathon, not a sprint.
-We are committed to the long-term maintenance of our restoration area, and this will include careful monitoring, weeding, fence repair, and plant care.
+We are committed to assisting participating landowners with tools and funds for long-term maintenance of restoration areas, and this will include careful monitoring, weeding, fence repair, and plant care.

 Community work days to maintain our watershed (in the safest areas of the restoration zone) will be a big part of our maintenance plan.